tcubed/lbm/README.md

  - plotlbm.py: a convenience plotting function (under development)
  - dev/ folder: where I store some scripts/modules also under development.

+# A working example

-# Example of single-phase flow with an obstacle
+This is an example of single-phase flow with an obstacle.
+It is a more descriptive version of what is in pylbm.py

 Dimensions are specified and accessed in (z,y,x) order.
 After imports, we instance an LBM object with dimensions and optionally, the number of phases.